How Weather Affects Your Walk: Temperature, Wind, and Humidity Explained

 Common air quality concerns for walkers:

-- Pollen: Seasonal — worst in spring and fall.
+- Pollen: seasonal — worst in spring and fall.
 Peaks in early morning and late afternoon.

 AQI thresholds for walkers:

-- 0-50 (Good): No concerns
+- 0-50 (Good): no concerns

-- 101-150 (Unhealthy for Sensitive Groups): Everyone should consider limiting outdoor exercise
+- 101-150 (Unhealthy for Sensitive Groups): most walkers should ease back

-How Walk Window Weighs Each Factor
+How Walk Window Reads the Day

 Frequently Asked Questions